johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/cs-derivation-trees-not-stuck-with-space.png"></img>
 </div>

 Clearly the two terms are syntactically similar but each has a very different meaning.
 This semantic differentiation makes it possible to start thinking about a concrete notion of semantic ambiguity in a programming language.
-Informally, if two terms are _very similar_ syntactically but have different derivation trees they are semantically ambigous.
+Informally, if two terms are _very similar_ syntactically but have different derivation trees they are semantically ambiguous.

-There are two problems with this definition if the goal is to come up with something useful for actual language implementors.
+There are two problems with this definition if the goal is to come up with something useful for actual language implementers.
 First, "very similar" is nebulous.
-Luckily computer science is litered with string "distance" algorithms.
+Luckily computer science is littered with string "distance" algorithms.
 Second, automatically generating derivation trees for terms is likely to be difficult.

 It might be possible to just compare evaluation results instead of the derivation trees but there are problems with that approach.
 In the example boolean language it's extremely easy to define two terms that evaluate to an identical result but have different derivation trees.